alanjyu/BetterQuercus/README.md

 ## Limitations

 - Chromium browser only (so far)
-- Injection method could result in an element 're-styled' after first render (mostly eliminated). this is due to some elements were originally styled by an external css)
+- Injection method could result in an element 're-styled' after first render (mostly eliminated). this is due to some elements were originally styled by an external css.

 ## Planned features